PassHub for Business

 Use "status" column to control the user status:

-• admin: site administrator
+- Admin: site administrator

-• disabled: temporarily revoke user access
+- Disabled: temporarily revoke user access

 User groups

-Groups represent a widely used technique to provide access rights to users depending on their department, role, etc. in the organization.
+Groups represent a widely used technique to provide access rights to users depending on their department, role, etc. in an organization.
 PassHub allows site admins to create user groups, add users to the group, and define a list of safes along with access rights to particular safes ("edit" or "view-only").

 Step 1.
 Create a new group

 On the "User page", click the "Add Group" button in the "User Groups" pane.
 Select a unique name for the group.
-Done.

 Step 2.
 Add users to the group